optimagic-dev/optimagic/docs/source/optimization/params.rst

 optimized with estimagic.

-If you haven't done so yet, you should check out our example notebook for an ordered logit model, so you see one small params DataFrame in action.
+If you haven't done so yet, you should check out our `Ordered Logit Example`_, so you see one small params DataFrame in action.

+.. _Ordered Logit Example: ../getting_started/ordered_logit_example.ipynb

 The Index